2025–26 Montenegrin First League

-The 2025–26 Montenegrin First League is the 20th season of the first tier association football in the country of Montenegro.
+The 2025–26 Montenegrin First League was the 20th season of the first tier association football in the country of Montenegro.
 The season began on 4 August 2025.

 Teams

 The league consisted of ten teams; the top nine teams from the previous season, and one team promoted from the Montenegrin Second League.
 Budućnost Podgorica entered the season as defending champions.

 The promoted team was the 2024–25 Montenegrin Second League champions Mladost Donja Gorica (returning to the top-flight after a single-year absence).
 They replaced the 2024–25 Montenegrin First League bottom-placed team Otrant-Olympic.